jcode94/MeanFinder/README.md

 ```

 Note the minimization of the computed deviation from true mean.
 As more randomly-selected elements are used to balance out the rich mean,
 our calculation of the difference between rich mean and true mean decreases.
+Consider that beyond n-1 iterations, where n is the number of elements
+in the collection, it becomes more efficient to use the true mean, which is computed from n elements.
+The tradeoff in using this probabilistic mean
+approximator is the exchange of computation for precision.